CS2103AUG2016-W10-C2/addressbook-level4/docs/DeveloperGuide.md

 MSS

 1. User request to create a new entry while specifying the start and/or end date but not deadline
-2. TodoList add that particular floating task into database and save it
+2. TodoList add that particular event into Storage and save it

   Use Case Ends